Species of Thailand

 - Strait of Taiwan

-- North coast of Australia (North Territory, Queensland, West Australia)
+- North Coast of Australia (Northern Territory, Queensland, Western Australia)

-- Pacific Ocean (Myanmar (= Burma), Thailand, Indonesia, China, Japan, New Guinea)
+- Pacific Ocean (Myanmar, Thailand, Indonesia, China, Japan, New Guinea)

 Taxonomy

-Originally considered to be two species of the genus Lapemis: Lapemis curtus and Lapemis hardwickii.
+Originally considered to be two species of the genus Hydrophis: Hydrophis curtus and Hydrophis hardwickii.
 Gritis and Voris (1990) examined the morphological variation of over 1, 400 specimens across its geographic range and concluded it is most likely a single species.
 As is convention, the species name reverts to the first description by Shaw in 1802.
-Recent DNA and morphological analysis has confirmed its phylogenic status as a single species.
+DNA and morphological analysis restored its phylogenic status as a single species.

 Hydrodynamic sense